It’s easy to over-complicate an African safari packing list. This is Africa, it’s going to be wild, so you feel a need to pack for all eventualities.

 Simplifying the safari packing list is also essential because there simply isn’t enough space for large and bulky luggage.

 Safari vehicles don’t have space for oversized luggage.
-Just imagine watching the great wildebeest migration and getting cramp because luggage ruins your leg space.
+Just imagine watching the great wildebeest migration and getting cramps because luggage ruins your leg space.

 So dump the fashion and embrace the adventure!

-You should also take some loose-fitting, comfortable shirts or t-shirts – maybe not your absolute favourites though, since they’re likely to get a little creased and more than a little sweaty!
+You should also take some loose-fitting, comfortable shirts or t-shirts – maybe not your absolute favorites though since they’re likely to get a little creased and more than a little sweaty!
 Lightweight and breathable fabrics are best.